hassansecfix/policy-edit/README.md

 ## What the automation does

 - Converts questionnaire to CSV only if you pass an `.xlsx` file
-- Calls Claude via `ai_policy_processor.py` to produce JSON instructions
+- Calls Claude via `ai_policy_processor.py` to:
+  - Analyze the policy document for logo placeholders (`[ADD_COMPANY_LOGO]`, `[LOGO]`, etc.)
+  - Generate JSON operations for text replacements, deletions, and logo insertions
+  - Include logo operations if placeholders are found and logo is provided
-- If provided, injects logo metadata (path/size) into the JSON
+- If logo flags are provided, injects logo metadata into the JSON
 - Optionally triggers a GitHub Actions workflow to create the final DOCX
 - Prints paths to the generated files